-In response to Commissioner Dickenson's question regarding probable/ultimate and timeframes, Mr. Banning stated that while LAFCO uses 20-year timeframes, it revisits boundaries every five years in order to be consistent with the General Plan.
+In response to Commissioner Dickenson's question regarding probable/ultimate and timeframes, Mr. Banning stated that while LAFCO uses 20-year timeframes, it revisits boundaries every five years in order to be consistent with the General Plan of the jurisdiction.

 Commissioner Holland asked Mr. Banning if LAFCO has any authority on specific development applications.
 Mr. Banning responded that LAFCO has no authority in that regard.
-He further stated, in response to Commissioner Dickenson that while LAFCO had the authority to annex lands, it did not have the power to force annexation.
+He further stated, in response to Commissioner Dickenson that, while LAFCO must approve any annexation of lands, it did not have the power to force annexation.
+The Commission thanked Mr. Banning for giving the Planning Commission an update.

-Commissioner Barner seemed an answer is needed in terms of critical mass and noted that many programs are connected with mass transit and the Commission has not received any information in that regard.
-In addition, the County has no control over topography and zoning has been fairly low density and due to those two forces, when he views notions of trying to change, those forces come back.
-He further stated that to discuss mass transit for a very low-density area, unless there is some kind of financing, made no sense.
+Commissioner Barner suggested that an answer is needed in terms of critical mass as it relates to the programs connected with mass transit and the Commission has not received information in that regard.
+He stated that to discuss mass transit for a very low-density area makes no sense unless there is some kind of financing.

-Agency Director Hinds discussed the existing three-corridor system stating that the County has relatively higher use of public transportation than many other suburban areas.
-Staff added that lower density areas were harder to serve with public transportation than medium and high density areas, but adding more housing near jobs and public transportation would increase the number of people using public transportation.
+Agency Director Hinds added that lower density areas are harder to serve with public transportation than medium and high density areas, but adding more housing near jobs and public transportation would increase the number of people using public transportation.